 “So we sort of came back to somewhere in the middle, which is movie science.
 Like movie politics.
 We don't really get into a deep dive of the structure of the CIA or the structure of different diseases or Cold War politics.
 We were inspired by them to create a lighter, mollified version of that time period.

-“It’s not Twilight Struggle, nor is it, you know, space lasers,” he added, referencing the acclaimed two-player board game set during the Cold War.
+“It’s not Twilight Struggle, nor is it, you know, space lasers,” he added, referencing the acclaimed Cold War game.

 Separately, the designers experimented with including a slide projector and microfiche - a sheet of photos similar to microfilm - as one of Season 0’s surprise legacy components.